mehulagg/gitlab_test/doc/user/application_security/offline_deployments/index.md

 available, a few extra steps are necessary to configure the tools to not do this and to still function properly.

-### Container registries and images
+### Container registries and package repositories

-At a high-level, each of the security analyzers are delivered as Docker containers.
-When you run a job on an internet-connected GitLab installation, GitLab checks the GitLab.com-hosted container registry to ensure that you have the latest versions.
+At a high-level, each of the security analyzers are delivered as Docker containers and reference various pacakage repositories.
+When you run a job on an internet-connected GitLab installation, GitLab checks the GitLab.com-hosted container registry and package repositories to ensure that you have the latest versions.

 In an air-gapped environment, this must be disabled so that GitLab.com is not queried.
-Because the GitLab.com registry is not avaialable, you must update each of the scanners to either reference a different, internally-hosted registry or provide access to the individual scanner images.
+Because the GitLab.com registry and repositories are not available, you must update each of the scanners to either reference a different, internally-hosted registry or provide access to the individual scanner images.

 ### Scanner signature and rule updates